Banks That Don’t Use ChexSystems in Arizona

 Cochise Credit Union

-You also get access to other checking benefits, including a Visa debit card, online banking, and bill pay.
-Membership eligibility is based on either your Arizona zip code or your local employer, so check to see if you can qualify.
+Membership eligibility is based on your Arizona zip code or your local employer, so be sure to check if you qualify.
+Cochise Credit Union has branch locations in Willcox.

 Coconino Federal Credit Union